You are responsible for maintaining your immigration status and obeying Canadian immigration regulations while studying in Canada.

 Check your immigration documents (study permit, work permit and/or temporary resident visa) to make sure they are accurate and up to date.
 Know when they expire and plan to renew them at least 2-3 months before.
 A valid permit allows you to remain in Canada while you study.
 If you apply through an agent, they will help you through this process.

-Important Reminders from IRCC on Key Immigration issues
+Important Reminders from IRCC on Key issues for International Students

 For study permit holders...